Blokz101/Obsidian-Vault/Thermodynamics.md

 			  > $\Delta S_{universe}$ = [[Entropy]] of the **system** and its **surroundings**.
 			  > $\Delta S_{system}$ = [[Entropy]] in the system.
 			  > $\Delta S_{surrounding}$ = [[Entropy]] in the surroundings.
-			  - The universe will always keep getting more chaotic until its head death.
+			  - The universe will always keep getting more chaotic until its heat death.
 			- [[Free Energy]] determines if a process is **spontaneous** or not.
 - ## Reference
 	- [[Heat]]